 How To Wear a Wiggle Dress

 Did you find a great vintage wiggle dress?
 If you’d like to wear it for a night out on the town, try pairing it with a rockabilly hair and makeup look; sculpt your hair into large voluptuous curls, and wear bright red lipstick and dramatic eyeliner.
 If you’re going for a softer, daytime look, you might pair your dress with a cozy cardigan to balance out the streamline look of your dress.
+If you’re after a professional stylist, be sure to try Booksy.

 The term wiggle dress was new to me, so I really liked learning about it.
 I love vintage fashion history, especially from the middle of the last century.
 It is so interesting how culture changes over the years!
 I hope that if this term was new to you, too, that you now understand it a little bit better.
 If you find a wiggle dress, do you think you’ll buy it and wear it out?
 Let me know in the comments section, below!